gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     ls prd.*.tpr > tpr.dat
     ls pullf-prd.*.xvg > pullf.dat

-..  container:: justify

 Finally, perform the analysis using the *gmx wham* command of GROMACS:

 ..  code-block:: bash

     gmx wham -it tpr.dat -if pullf.dat

-..  container:: justify

 A file named *profile.xvg* has been created.
 It contains a potential of mean force (PMF).

 .. figure:: ../figures/level3/adsorption-ethanol/PMF-light.png
     :alt: GROMACS tutorial : PMF for the ethanol molecule